-Once you’ve made the fantastic decision to join OUAC, please contact either the President Alex Probodziak, the Men’s Captain Dan Hooker or the Women’s Captain Nadine Prill (see the committee page of this site and pick whoever you most like the look of), who will happily guide you through the next steps.
+Once you’ve made the fantastic decision to join OUAC, please contact either the President Adam McBraida, the Men’s Captain Sam Trigg or the Women’s Captain Montana Jackson (see the committee page and pick whoever you most like the look of!), who will happily guide you through the next steps.

-with a cheque for £35 payable to OUAC.
+with a cheque payable to OUAC.
 The membership is valid for the current academic year.
-Any questions just contact the membership secretary who will be happy to assist you.
+Any questions just contact the Honourary Secretary who will be happy to assist you.

 As a member you enjoy the following benefits: